woossi0/suite/docs/usermanual/source/apps/plugincreate/actionoutput.rst

 .. _apps.plugincreate.actionoutput:

 Plugin with action and output
 =============================

-.. warning:: Document status: **Needs testing, copyedit review**

-This final example will modify the DrawBox plugin created previously to also display a popup after the box has been drawn on the map.
+This final example will modify the DrawBox plugin created previously to also display a pop-up window after the box has been drawn on the map.

 #.
 Open up the :file:`DrawBox.js` file in a text editor.